Abraham J. Briloff Prizes in Ethics

 Ethics in professional life is used in the broadest sense.
 Relevant topics include but are not limited to: ethical decision making for managers and professionals related to business enterprises, the ethical and social implications of investment policies, ethics in public policy, ethics in law and medicine, ethics in the academic world, the ethics of business and government relations, and corporate accountability.

-FOR THE FACULTY PRIZE, any faculty member may submit an article, essay, op-ed piece, website, or book, unpublished or recently published.
+FOR THE FACULTY PRIZE, any faculty member may submit an article, essay, op-ed piece, website, or book (please submit only one chapter), unpublished or recently published.
 Works must be topical and current; relevance is more important than length.
 THE FACULTY AWARD IS $1,500.

 FOR THE STUDENT PRIZE, any currently enrolled Baruch College student may submit an original essay or research paper.
 Work that was done for a course may be submitted for this prize.
 Works must be topical and current; relevance is more important than length.
 Both undergraduate and graduate students are eligible.
 THE STUDENT AWARD IS $500.

-Submissions and questions should be addressed to the Abraham J. Briloff Prizes in Ethics Committee:
+Submissions and questions should be addressed to Callie Nguyen, Assistant to the Associate Provost:

 Subject: Ethics Competition